 Did you know?
 You need authorization to provide medical records to lawyers

 When a lawyer requests a patient’s records, consent is key

 The information in this article was correct at the time of publishing

 If you are the custodian of the medical records and receive a request from a lawyer asking for a patient’s medical records, you can provide the records only once you have authorization from the patient or the patient’s substitute-decision maker, or when required by law.
 Ideally, the authorization should be in writing.
 The authorization should state to whom you can release the records and which records you are authorized to release.
 If the patient does not provide authorization to release the records, you generally cannot release them until there is a court order or warrant compelling you to produce the records, or unless production is otherwise required by legislation or regulation.
 If you are not the custodian of the medical records, you will need to direct the lawyer’s request to the individual or entity that is the custodian (e.g. hospital, clinic owner, etc.).

 Be alert to potentially sensitive information

 When you provide records, send copies, not originals, unless otherwise ordered by a court.
 Remember that you can recover reasonable copying and administrative expenses associated with providing the material.
-Some medical associations and Colleges have guidelines about what amount would be considered reasonable.
+Some Colleges and medical associations or federations have guidelines about what amount would be considered reasonable.

-If in doubt about how to respond to a request for medical records, members should contact the CMPA for advice.
+If you are in doubt about how to respond to a request for medical records, contact the CMPA for advice.